Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Summary and Conclusions

 \section{Summary and Conclusions}

-\K212 has proven to be an excellent platform for exploring the quantum collective properties of a foundational model in frustrated magnetism: the spin-$\frac{1}{2}$ triangular lattice Ising model with weak transverse exchange interactions.
-The $\sfrac{1}{3}$ plateau phase, characterized by long-range UUD three sublattice order, is accessible to inelastic neutron scattering.
-In this phase our neutron data reveal coherent spin-wave modes that are well-described by the spin-Hamiltonian in Equation~\ref{Eq: Hxxz} with $J_z = 2.96(1)$~meV and $J_{\perp} = 0.21(3)$~meV.
-In particular, the lack of dispersion of the minority spin-flip excitation provides direct experimental evidence that nearest neighbor interactions dominate ($J_{\perp,z}^{(2)}\leq0.02$~meV).
-The ratio $J_z/J_\perp=14(1)$ places KCSO deeply in the Ising limit, though its quantum dynamics are readily exposed with modern neutron scattering instrumentation.
+\K212 has proven to be an excellent platform for exploring the emergent properties of a foundational model in frustrated magnetism.
+In contrast to quantum spin ice, for which only rare-earth model systems are available, this Co$^{2+}(3d^7)$ based triangular-lattice system provides unprecedented experimental access to the rich emergent properties that can arise when quantum fluctuations lift the degeneracy of a frustrated spin manifold.
+Furthermore, a simple state -- the field-induced long-range UUD three-sublattice ordered phase -- is accessible to inelastic neutron scattering, allowing the parameters in the spin-Hamiltonian (Eq.~\ref{Eq: Hxxz}) to be accurately determined.
+In particular, the lack of dispersion of the minority spin-flip excitation provides direct experimental evidence that nearest neighbor interactions dominate.
+The ratio $J_z/J_\perp=14(2)$ places KCSO deeply in the Ising limit while the magnitude of $J_z$ ensures the emergent quantum dynamics is readily accessible to modern neutron scattering instrumentation.

-\red{Elastic neutron scattering in zero field reveals the gradual onset of solidity below 15~K, indicated by the quasi-2D $\sqrt{3}\times\sqrt{3}$ magnetic order associated with Z$_3$ translational symmetry breaking.
-While superfluidity is absent down to 0.3~K, the lack of scattering at $\Gamma$ points (Fig.~\ref{fig:1}c) and the reduced moment size (Fig.~\ref{fig:1}f) at 0.1~K reflects significant quantum fluctuations.}

-\red{Inelastic neutron scattering further reveals the quantum fluctuations through flat bands of excitations at quantized energies $\hslash\omega=nJ_z$.
-The fully developed supersolid phase at 0.25~K is evidenced by the coexistence of a Goldstone mode (gapless) and a pseudo-Goldstone mode (gapped).
-These modes arise from the breaking of U$(1)$ spin rotational symmetry (superfluidity) and the lifting of accidental XY degeneracy (solidity), respectively, providing spectroscopic confirmation of the supersolid phase.}

-\red{We have comprehensively mapped the full $B-T$ phase diagram of KCSO, which includes a prominent UUD phase, a plausible high-field supersolid phase, and a second-order transition boundary in the 2D three-state Potts universality class. }
+Elastic neutron scattering in zero field reveals the gradual onset of solidity below 15~K, indicated by the quasi-2D $\sqrt{3}\times\sqrt{3}$ magnetic order associated with $Z_3$ translational symmetry breaking.
+The lack of scattering at the $\Gamma$ points (Fig.~\ref{fig:1}a,b) and the 44(5)\% reduced RMS ordered moment at 0.3~K reflect strong quantum fluctuations.
+The quantum fluctuations are also apparent in bands of magnetic excitations at quantized energies $\hslash\omega=n \times J_z$.
+At the critical K-point the coexistence of a gapless and a gapped mode at 0.29 K (Fig.~6) may be associated with the breaking of $U(1)$ spin rotational symmetry (superfluidity) and the lifting of an accidental XY degeneracy (solidity), respectively, as anticipated for a supersolid.
+In mapping the full $H-T$ phase diagram of KCSO, which includes a prominent UUD phase, we have also documented an additional low-$T$ phase near full magnetization that is consistent with theoretical predictions for a second supersolid phase.

-In the course of finalizing the paper, a preprint appeared on ArXiv reporting neutron scattering experiments on KCSO \cite{zhu2024continuum}.
-The experimental data are consistent with those reported here.
-However, it only covers the lower energy range, so that a complete model could not be developed.